ciresdem/cudem/docs/waffles.md

 # Waffles (Gridding & Interpolation)

 **Waffles** is the DEM generation and interpolation engine within the CUDEM software suite.
-It is designed to ingest scattered elevation data (XYZ, LAS/LAZ, Raster) and convert it into integrated, regularly spaced Digital Elevation Models (DEMs) using a variety of algorithms.
+It is designed to ingest scattered elevation data (XYZ, LAS/LAZ, Raster) and convert them into integrated, regularly spaced Digital Elevation Models (DEMs) using a variety of algorithms.

 The module operates on a "stacking" principle, where multiple input datasets are first combined into a weighted mean surface (the "stack") before being passed to an interpolation module to fill gaps and generate the final surface.